Beloved Members of the Shiloh-Fifth Avenue community;

 Please see the links below for our evolving plans to continue supporting each other and being a vibrant, faithful community.

 For the time being we’ve settled on doing worship services via Zoom.
 We’ve chosen this application because it supports a broad array of communication options including telephone dial in participation.
-Passwords, phone numbers and links will be posted on our HOME page.
+Passwords, phone numbers, links “how to” will be posted on our HOME page.

 A number of people expressed in interest in reviving the Spiritual Friends of the 8 week course.
 This is a pairing up of people (fairly randomly) to offer each other prayer and spiritual support – over the phone or however you find easiest while maintaining social distance.
 It’s a commitment to meet weekly or even more often.
 Please see our CONTACT page to let Reverend Shannon Tennant or the office know you’d like to participate.